 ICS fully respects your right to privacy and will not collect any personal information about you on this website without your explicit permission (where applicable).
-Any personal information which you volunteer to us will be treated with the highest degree of security, integrity and confidentiality, in accordance with our obligations outlined under the General Data Protection Regulation (GDPR), the Irish Data Protection Acts 2018, Electronic Communication Regulation and other similar legislation.
+Any personal information which you volunteer to us will be treated with the highest degree of security, integrity and confidentiality, in accordance with our obligations outlined under the General Data Protection Regulation (GDPR), the Data Protection Acts Ireland 2018, Electronic Communication Regulation and other similar legislation.

 There are three types of membership:

 When you avail use of our website(s) for registering for events or maintenance of your membership subscription(s); the following information will be collected;

 ICS does not collect any Special Categories of Personal Data about its members (this includes details about your race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, information about your health and genetic and bio-metric data).
 Nor does it collect any information about criminal convictions and offenses

 When a new user registers on our website, a login account will be created for one or more of the purposes outlined below;

 Once the account is created, a notification will be sent to the email address provided.
 A registered member will be able to manage his or her account the same way existing members manage their accounts by updating their details, registering for courses and events, limiting alerts or opting-out of some or all future communication.

 CareerPlus is a complete solution a member can avail of manage his or her career and skills development.
 It is free to use and consists of a CPD recording system, and an online tool to assess members’ IT and business skills.
 Using CareerPlus will result in the capture of the following information;